 My return to the office saw the electrical specialist leafing through brochures of batteries, seemingly oblivious to the fact that he had promised to return to Hejira 3 hours before.
 The news was depressing, the nearest battery to my specification was listed at costing over 1000 Euros each and dimensionally longer necessitating modifications to the battery bay to accommodate them.
-When I grimaced at the price he confidently suggested that the elusive Alessandro could ring and better the price.
+When I grimaced at the price he confidently suggested that the elusive Alessandro could ring and get a better price.
 Well, he did eventually, he gave me a 10% discount and added 20% VAT !

 So the deal was struck at 3,300 Euros (very generous I was assured) and the order was placed to arrive the following morning.